sweetpea-org/sweetpea-py/docs/_source/api/main.rst

    in `crossing` supply an initial constraint, which is that every combination of levels in the crossing should appear once (within a sequence of trials that is determined the crossing size).
-Since only Discrete :class:`.Factor` can have finite number of levels, only discrete factors are allowed in `crossing`.
+Since only discrete factors can have finite number of levels, only discrete factors (:class:`.Factor`) are allowed in `crossing`.
 When derived factors are included in a crossing, they effectively impose additional contraints, since each derived level is compatble with only certain levels of other factors.
 Finally, the `constraints`